-•Students incurring 6 tardies will receive an attendance update letter.

-•Students incurring 9 tardies will receive a letter requesting a meeting with the child's teacher.
-An attendance improvement plan will be discussed.

-•Students incurring the 12th tardy will generate the need for a review of parents' attempts to implement the attendance improvement plan as agreed by parents, teacher and principal.
-Upon recommendation of the principal, Empower's SART will become involved in the review of student attendance, which may include a meeting with the student's parents/guardians.

-•Subsequent attendance issues may be referred to Empower's SART.
+- •Students incurring 6 tardies will receive an attendance update letter. - •Students incurring 9 tardies will receive a letter requesting a meeting with the child's teacher.
+An attendance improvement plan will be discussed. - •Students incurring the 12th tardy will generate the need for a review of parents' attempts to implement the attendance improvement plan as agreed by parents, teacher and Executive Director.
+Upon recommendation of the Executive Director, Empower's SART will become involved in the review of student attendance, which may include a meeting with the student's parents/guardians. - •Subsequent attendance issues may be referred to Empower's SART.

 Families are also reminded that the Empower curriculum embraces a wide variety of integral subject matter and teachers spend a significant amount of time to ensure that all portions of the school day are equally important to the student's growth and mastery of learning.
-When a student leaves early, the student is missing out on integral learning experiences, which adversely impact Empower Charter Parent/Student Handbook 12 2018-19 the student's success and her/his ability to be a contributing member of the learning community.
+When a student leaves early, the student is missing out on integral learning experiences, which adversely impact the student's success and her/his ability to be a contributing member of the learning community.

-Accordingly, if a student develops patterns of early departure, parents will be scheduled to meet with the teacher, principal, and the SART to develop an attendance improvement plan.
+Accordingly, if a student develops patterns of early departure, parents will be scheduled to meet with the teacher, Executive Director, and the SART to develop an attendance improvement plan.